Assam Cricket Association

-Assam Cricket Association (ACA) is the governing body of the Cricket activities in the Assam state of India and the Assam cricket team.
+Assam Cricket Association (ACA) is the governing body of cricket activities in the Assam state of India.
 It is affiliated to the Board of Control for Cricket in India.
 The headquarters of ACA is at the Assam Cricket Association Stadium, Barsapara, Guwahati.
+It administers Assam cricket team, Assam women's cricket team and its junior state teams.

 History

 Since Assam played its first home match in 1948, it has also played first-class home matches in chronological order Shillong, Jorhat, Nowgong, Dibrugarh, Silchar, Karimganj, Hailakandi, Mangaldoi and Tinsukia.

 Until the 2002–03 season, when the zonal system was abandoned, Assam formed part of Eastern Zone.
 It has not seen much success in the Ranji Trophy circuit but won their plate group in 2006/07 before losing the semi-final to Orissa, despite having not won a first-class match in the previous two seasons.

 In 2009–10 season Assam entered into elite group of the Ranji Trophy.
 In 2009-10 Ranji Trophy season Assam topped the plate group and subsequently progressed to the Super League.
 However, in the 2010–11 season, it ended at the bottom of its group in the Super League and face relegation to Plate League for the next season.
 In the 2012-13 edition of Vijay Hazare Trophy Assam played extremely well and finished runners up.
 In 2014-15 Ranji season Assam again promoted to Group A level.

 The foundation stone of the Barsapara Cricket Stadium was laid by Chief Minister of Assam Tarun Gogoi in June 2004 and he again laid the foundation stone of the club house and stand of the stadium in July 2007 in the presence of then Board of Control for Cricket in India secretary Niranjan Shah.

-In 2010, Assam Cricket Association change the Barsapara Cricket Stadium’s name in memory of the late Dr. Bhupen Hazarika.Then the president of Assam Cricket Association was Mr.Gautam Roy and Secretary was Bikash Baruah.
+It was inaugurated for international cricket in 2017.